-There are many aspects to consider when selecting a motor, such as application, operational, mechanical, and environmental issues.
-Generally speaking, the choice is either an ac motor, a dc motor, or a servo/stepper motor.
+There are many aspects to consider when selecting an industrial motor, such as application, operational, mechanical, and environmental issues.
+Generally speaking, the choice is among an ac motor, a dc motor, or a servo/stepper motor.
 Knowing which one to use depends on the industrial application and if there are any special needs required.

 There are four types of industrial automation motor loads:

 - Variable horsepower and constant torque